 It is common practice for the carer to purchase, prepare and eat food with your loved one.
 Lots of carers are excellent cooks and will be able to craft a menu to fit your loved one’s dietary requirements, just be sure to ask them upfront.
 Some carers may like to eat a few of their favourite foods, in which case you can just allow for this in the weekly food shop or give them a small budget directly.

-Occasionally families and carers prefer to keep food separate, in which case, a weekly food budget of £30-£40 for the carer is normal.
+Occasionally families and carers prefer to keep food separate, in which case, a weekly food allowance of £30-£40 for the carer is typical.

 How does travel work?

 Most live-in carers are willing to travel long distances for work since placement can last weeks at a time.
 This is great for choice but it can mean that a face to face interview isn’t always possible.

 In general, a live-in carer won’t charge for the travel expense of getting to the job, or between the job and home when they take longer breaks, however, it is normal that they charge for travel whilst on the job, for example, whilst taking your family member out and about.

 How much does live-in care cost?

 Prices for live-in care will vary depending on how you find your live-in carer as well as a number of factors around your individual needs that control the price of live-in care, we’ve listed them below: